zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

 ## Overview {#section_drd_zp4_hfb .section}

-UDT allow you to reference classes or objects of third-party languages in SQL statements to obtain data or call methods.
+UDT allows you to reference classes or objects of third-party languages in SQL statements to obtain data or call methods.

 There are major differences between UDT supported by MaxCompute and other SQL engines.
 UDT supported by other SQL engines are similar to the struct composite type in MaxCompute.
 Some proprietary SQL languages provide features that allow you to call third-party libraries, such as the CREATE TYPE statement in Oracle databases.
 UDT supported by MaxCompute is similar to the CREATE TYPE statement.
 A UDT contains both fields and methods.
 In addition, MaxCompute does not require that you use Data Definition Language \(DDL\) statements to define type mappings.
 Instead, MaxCompute allows you to reference types directly in SQL statements.